JeliPenguin/Bachelor-Project/README.md

 ## Abstract

-A novel MARL algorithm is introduced to tackle the Guide and Scout Grid world problem, emphasizing effective cooperation and coordination among Scout agents.
+A novel MARL algorithm is introduced to tackle the Guide and Scout Grid world problem, emphasizing effective cooperation and coordination among Scout agents while having to communicate under a noisy communication channel.
 To assess the algorithm's effectiveness, rigorous testing and analysis are conducted in two fully cooperative instances of the problem: Finding-Treat and Spread both using Binary Symmetric Channel with parameter 𝓅.

 ## Libraries and Hardware